Hathor: Relationship with royalty

 During the Early Dynastic Period, Neith was the preeminent goddess at the royal court, while in the Fourth Dynasty, Hathor became the goddess most closely linked with the king.
-The later dynasty's founder, Sneferu, may have built a temple to her, and Neferhetepes, a daughter of Djedefra, was the first recorded priestess of Hathor.
+Sneferu, the founder of the Fourth Dynasty, may have built a temple to her, and Neferhetepes, a daughter of Djedefra, was the first recorded priestess of Hathor.
 Old Kingdom rulers donated resources only to temples dedicated to particular kings or to deities closely connected with kingship.
 Hathor was one of the few deities to receive such donations.
 Late Old Kingdom rulers especially promoted the cult of Hathor in the provinces, as a way of binding those regions to the royal court.
 She may have absorbed the traits of contemporary provincial goddesses.

 Many female royals, though not reigning queens, held positions in the cult during the Old Kingdom.
 Mentuhotep II, who became the first pharaoh of the Middle Kingdom despite having no relation to the Old Kingdom rulers, sought to legitimize his rule by portraying himself as Hathor's son.
 The first images of the Hathor-cow suckling the king date to his reign, and several priestesses of Hathor were depicted as though they were his wives, although he may not have actually married them.
 In the course of the Middle Kingdom, queens were increasingly seen as directly embodying the goddess, just as the king embodied Ra.
 The emphasis on the queen as Hathor continued through the New Kingdom.
 Queens were portrayed with the headdress of Hathor beginning in the late Eighteenth Dynasty.
 An image of the sed festival of Amenhotep III, meant to celebrate and renew his rule, shows the king together with Hathor and his queen Tiye, which could mean that the king symbolically married the goddess in the course of the festival.